 List of Upcoming Events

 We are excited to come back to this amazing festival, right in the heart of the city.
-Come join us and see two chefs competing for the judges pallet.
+Come join us at the Boston Local Food Festival and see two local chefs competing for the judges pallet.
 Mystery Seafood from a local dayboat and farmers locally grown produce will be used to create their culinary delights!

 Come down and be with us at this great fair and help drive home the importance of locally caught seafood and learn about the plight of community based fishermen.
 Meet the chefs who prepare a culinary delight using Mystery Seafood from a local dayboat and produce from the local farmers market.
 Be part of this interactive audience and enjoy the stories of the fishermen, and the tastings of the chefs culinary delight.

 You can't miss this one, Working Waterfronts Seafood Throwdown is amazing!
 Lots of space to sit and watch the chefs prepare to please the pallet of the panel of judges that have been selected from the community.
 A fishermen will bring in a mystery seafood from his catch of the day, then the chefs will be escorted via police car to the farmers market to get locally grown/made products that would compliment their culinary delight they are creating for all to taste.

 A friendly cook-off between two local chefs using local dayboat Mystery Seafood and local farmers produce.

 Hey, Let's Rock The Boat!

 Join us for Rock The Boat, on Friday, November 7, 2014, 6:30-9:30pm at the Arts at the Armory, 191 Highland Avenue, Somerville, MA 02143.
 This fundraiser is a benefit for Northwest Atlantic Marine Alliance (NAMA).